lgatto/2017_11_16_OpenConCam/content.md

+## Together on a journey

+I am going to tell you about a long, still on-going a journey.
+I'll talk about my journey, but it applies to many, I know.
+And when you are on a long journey, you meet many people, take help you along.
+Before telling more about this journey, I would like to thank some that are close to my heart when it comes to open science and open research.
+These are the people who helped organising this event, and its predecessors; these are people that share the values I will be talking about; and there's in particular the ever inspiring Corina Logan, who is the person who initiated and who leads the
+#BulliedIntoBadScience campaign.

 ## Yes, it's personal!

 I don't know about you, but I care a lot about my work.
 I am a